 Built with 12-cup carafe with ergonomic handle, dripless spout, and knuckle guard.
-Designed with brew pause feature so you can enjoy a cup before brewing has finished.
-Includes time-to-clean monitor with indicator light, programmable brew for up to 24 hours in advance, and programmable auto-shut off from 0-4 hours after brew.
-Comes with a charcoal water filter that removes impurities and a measuring scoop.
+Has a brew pause feature so you can enjoy a cup before brewing has finished.
+Includes time-to-clean monitor with indicator light, programmable brew for up to 24 hours in advance, and programmable auto shutoff from 0-4 hours after brew.
+Comes with a charcoal water filter and a measuring scoop.

 Some customers note design issues with the carafe.

-Extremely convenient for individuals.
+Extremely convenient for individuals and simple to use.
 Accepts pods with any type of ground coffee in the most popular K-Cup sizes.
-Auto-off feature turns the coffee maker off after two hours without use.
-Large water reservoir lets you brew six-plus cups before needing to be refilled.
+Auto-off feature turns the coffee maker off after 2 hours without use.
+Large water reservoir lets you brew 6-plus cups before needing to be refilled.
+Worth the price.

 Not ideal for large coffee batches.
 Difficult to diagnose and repair problems due to closed design.